k64t34/Map_Election.sourcemod/README.md

 Usage:
 say <key_word> [map_name]

-Now key_word is map, !map, mapvote,карта, карту.
+Now key_words are map, !map, mapvote,карта, карту.
 Known Issues:
 -Incorrect translation
 -Incorrect language

 Plans
+-Add translations support
-Add select map for vote like RTV.
+-Add select maps for vote like RTV.
-Add sound accompaniment.
+-Add sound accompaniment.
-Add cvar for customizing key_word
+-Add cvar for customizing key_word
+-Convert more internal stuff into CVARS

 Other Information:
 This plugin is meant to be run with Sourcemod 1.7 or above.